 In 1997, when I launched For The Record, PPA, I built my practice around passions and strengths.
 I firmly believe, when you do what you love and love what you do, you live a purpose-driven life, make a difference by working on behalf of causes and candidates that you believe in, and in turn, achieve great things.
 Follow this link to more photos.

-I am a public affairs professional who specializes in strategic communications, fundraising, event planning, and photography for Members of Congress, government, nonprofit organizations, associations, and corporations, in the Washington, D.C.
+I am a public affairs executive who specializes in strategic communications, fundraising, event planning, and photography for Members of Congress, government, nonprofit organizations, associations, and corporations, in the Washington, D.C.
 Metropolitan Region.

-In a career that spans more than 35 years in public affairs and journalism, I have served in senior-level federal government positions including Chief of Staff and District Director for Members of Congress on Capitol Hill; and as a political appointee in communications and professional staff positions for the William J. Clinton Administration at The White House and the Office of the Secretary of Defense at The Pentagon.
+In a decades-long career in public affairs and journalism, I have served in senior-level federal government positions including Chief of Staff and District Director for Members of Congress on Capitol Hill; and as a political appointee in communications and professional staff positions for the William J. Clinton Administration at The White House and the Office of the Secretary of Defense at The Pentagon.
 A former State Government and Political Reporter, I worked for television and radio stations in the Midwest.